Another-Joy/Horizon/Machines/Generic/Component Terminology.md

 #### Difficulty X Encounter
 The selected difficulty by the Leader at the beginning of the encounter, from 1 to 3.

+#### Salvage X
+To salvage a specific item, reveal the top card of the salvage deck until you reveal a card that contains the item, or the item and a shard.
+You cannot get generic items this way.